markward/local_autogroup/README.md

 # AutoGroup Local Plugin

-Automatically assigned enrolled users on a course into groups dependant upon information within their user profile
+Automatically assigns enrolled users on a course into groups dependant upon information within their user profile.

+This plugin will create, update, and delete groups automatically to match the users on your course.
+All behaviour is event-driven and so will occur within page loads.

+The system can also monitor manual group setting changes and moderate them to ensure that groups are kept neat and tidy.

 ## Changelog

 * v1.01
   * Added event handler for course_restored and related setting
 * v1.0
   * Stable release.
-Tested for compatability with Moodle 2.7 and 2.8
+Tested for compatibility with Moodle 2.7 and 2.8

 ## Install